 Ideas of consumption through material and temporal manipulation continue in the Tank Project (2011-2013), which also relied on the co-ordination of many hours of human labour.
 He has said that in his practice he embraces the notion of “human labour as a kind of guidance”, and for this sculpture, a Chinese military tank formed from 400 pieces of fine high grade Italian vegetable tanned leather, he employed an entire factory of female needle workers to hand-stitch the piece which took nearly 2 years to complete.
 This deflated military symbol, a familiar object from recent episodes in Chinese history, suggests both the power of desire as it is linked with consumerist goods – in particular, the symbol of the expensive leather handbag – as well as the inter-dependency of political and economic power.

 In other works, such as the ongoing Palate Project, he addresses more personal subject matter, exploring perception through individual means.
 Poetic and introspective, He began the series in 2012 during a short residency in America where, after finding an insurmountable language barrier, he began 'translating' the ridges, bumps and grooves of his palate as perceived by his tongue, into various visual forms.
-Executed over the course of 3 years, the final work is composed of 20 groups of drawings in watercolour, ink and mixed media on paper that depict present a dissolve and re-emergence of identifiable anatomical structures, occasionally collapsing into pure fields of colour.
-Exploring this idea further, in Everything We Create is Not Ourselves (2013) small copper forms, cast from a mould that was created by feeling the inside his mouth with his tongue, transpose tactile sensation into sculptural form.
-Like the Cola Project, these works attempts to offer an alternative scheme for understanding perception, highlighting a Cartesian split between mind and body and the prioritisation of the visual within contemporary culture.
+Executed over the course of 3 years, one of the works of the series is composed of 20 groups of drawings in watercolour, ink and mixed media on paper that present a dissolve and re-emergence of identifiable anatomical structures, occasionally collapsing into pure fields of colour.
+Exploring this idea further, in Everything We Create is Not Ourselves (2013) small copper forms, cast from a mould that was created by feeling the inside of his mouth with his tongue, transpose tactile sensation into sculptural form.
+Like the Cola Project, these works attempt to offer an alternative scheme for understanding perception, highlighting a Cartesian split between mind and body and the prioritisation of the visual within contemporary culture.